Flag of Easton, Pennsylvania: History

 According to local legend, the flag was hoisted when the Declaration of Independence was publicly read in Easton, Pennsylvania by Robert Levers on July 8, 1776, two days before a copy of the Declaration reached New York City.
 Its history is closely connected to the local Beidleman family who worshiped at Pennsylvania German Reformed and Lutheran churches in Easton and the Straw Church near Phillipsburg, New Jersey.
 The Beidlemans were originally from Assenheim in the Rhineland-Palatinate.

 The flag was used as a company flag under Captain Abraham Horn in the War of 1812, and some suspect that the design may only date from this era.
 It was presented to the infantry by Rosanna (Rosina) Beidleman Wagener (1775-1848) who married a local Schwenkfelder descendant prominent in Northampton County commerce and finance, and there is speculation that the now-uncommon arrangement of components of the design may have been because the Beidlemans did not use English and may have used German prepositions to understand proposals for an American flag.

 The existence of the flag before the War of 1812 is considered unlikely by some, but flags of that period would have had 15 stars and stripes rather than the 13 of 1776 as present on the Flag of Easton.
-The flag was given in 1821 to the Easton library for safe-keeping when the company returned.
-The Easton Area Public Library still holds the flag.
+In 1821, the flag was given to the Easton Area Public Library, which has it on display.